TJUMMG/DIPONet/README.md

 ### 6. Pre-trained models, pre-computed results and evaluation tools

-1. The DIPONet model trained by authors [BaiDuYun]：https://pan.baidu.com/s/1at-NmppBhBy-T_hlgpowVw  提取码：pzfj
+1. The DIPONet model trained by authors [BaiDuYun]：https://pan.baidu.com/s/1C-k2gepxcpPbHR4QEjbD6A  提取码：frf6
 2. we provide Saliency maps calculated by ourselves [BaiDuYun]: https://pan.baidu.com/s/1KLJxZzALrUflSj2NI-mcAg  提取码：0jdg
 3. All the evaluation results are calculated by using https://github.com/ArcherFMY/sal_eval_toolbox.